SuperbTUM/real-time-ReID-tracking/README.md

 You will need to train your Re-ID model with Market1501.
 In the [reid](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/reid) folder, you can see how we build the model as well train the model.
 There are a few versions of models.

-The intuition is to apply bag of tricks.
-We considered random erasing augmentation, last stride reduction, center loss, SE block, batch norm neck, etc. We found that IBN and GeM modules are critical, so we also include this in our backbone.
-We have our checkpoint available [here](https://drive.google.com/file/d/1Ta89D7WXhL_H2lR_eYEyLuWfZEFdNEXo/view?usp=sharing).
+The intuition is to construct a lite backbone for mobile development and real-time tracking.

-We also have plr_osnet, vision transformer from Trans-ReID, and swin transformer.
+We include a model zoo, with CNN-based re-id models, and vision transformer based models, where you can access all of them in the [backbones](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/reid/backbones) folder.

 We train the model on both image-based dataset and video-based dataset(w/. ground truth), and the scripts can be access under the same folder.